drexlerd/Loki/README.md

 ## Design Decisions and its Implied Properties

+### Syntactic Parsing (ongoing)

+Loki implements the canonical parser structure of boost spirit x3's described [here](https://www.boost.org/doc/libs/1_83_0/libs/spirit/doc/x3/html/spirit_x3/tutorials/rexpr.html) with the additional restriction of not using the sequential operator (>>).
+Loki instead instead fully relies on the expectation operator (>) to be able to provide an error for each failed syntactical parse.
+This restriction results in a multi-step parsing where the abstract syntax tree is iteratively refined.

 ### Immutability

 Loki ensures that each PDDL object is immutable to reduce usage errors and is especially important in multi-threaded applications.